 Prioritize “Musts and Shoulds”

 We must complete assignments from leadership.
 We must track our time.
 We must attend company meetings.
 Then some activities are “shoulds,” which could become a boon to our practice.
-When we develop a routine to attend networking events, schedule coffee meetings with colleagues, find a mentor, and write for professional journals, we create a broad sphere of influence and relationships that will serve us through our entire career.
+When we develop a routine to attend networking events, schedule coffee meetings with colleagues, find a mentor, and write for professional journals, we create a broad sphere of influence and relationships that will serve us throughout our entire careers.

 When you set goals and weekly priorities, think holistically about what you want to accomplish.
 Remember, healthy lives include time for faith, family, friends, fitness, finances, and career.
 Workaholics burn out.
 Those with family issues may struggle at work.
 You can pour more of yourself into your career when you are physically and spiritually healthy.
 Create a routine that touches each essential part of your life so you can succeed long-term.